dwanless79/c2-prototype/_solution/hadron.md

 hero-text: When you’re grappling with a clunky, out of date intranet, Hadron weeds out inefficiencies and aids communication.
 product-logo: hadron-logo.png
 home-quote: In the end it took just eight weeks from deployment to launch – I couldn't believe how quick the turnaround was.
 Before Hadron, just 10% of people were ‘completely satisfied’ with our intranet.
 A year on, we’re at 96%.
 We have a clear communication structure and the intranet has become part of the language and culture of the Trust.
+home-intro: When you’re grappling with a clunky, out of date intranet, Hadron weeds out inefficiencies and aids communication.
 cta-text: There’s a lot take in there – and we’ve barely scratched the surface.
 To get answers to your specific questions, just enter your details below.
 We’ll arrange a convenient time to show you what the above digital workspaces can do for you, offering free advice and ideas.
 home-image:
 summary: A new intranet in 8 weeks.
 (And one that people actually like using.)